tripletttrends/weekly-trend-scraper/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 💡 Feature Request
+name: ✨ Feature Request
-about: Suggest a new feature or enhancement
+about: Suggest a new idea or enhancement
-title: "[FEATURE] Short description"
+title: '[Feature] '
 labels: enhancement
-assignees: tripletttrends
+assignees: ''

 ---

-## 💡 Describe the Feature
+## 🌟 Describe the Feature

-What's the new idea?
+What should the app do differently?
+What's the big idea?

-## 🤔 Why This Feature?

-Why is this helpful?
-What problem does it solve?
+## 💡 Why is it useful?

+Help us understand how this improves the workflow, scraping, or usability.

-## 🛠 Suggested Implementation
+## 🧱 Suggested Implementation (Optional)

-How do you envision this working?

-## 📎 Additional Notes

-Screenshots, mockups, or examples if you have any.
+If you have thoughts on how to build it — drop them here!